 Install the shelves

-Screw the unit to the wall
+Fasten the unit to the wall

-Screw each unit to the wall through the top rail using construction screws (GRK is one brand) spaced every second or third stud.
+Screw each wooden garage shelves unit to the wall through the top rail using construction screws (GRK is one brand) spaced every second or third stud.
 This shelf unit is really sturdy.
 But make it ultra secure by screwing the units together through the front legs.
 Shim the legs if your floor is sloped or uneven.

 Install the middle cleats for the sliding bins